ManolisMariakakis/Narration-of-the-Greek-New-Testament-TR-Scrivener-1894/README.md

 - The first three characters of each file name represent the book name.
 - The number following the book name indicates the chapter number.

-These files are freely available for download and streaming.
+**These files are freely available for download and streaming.**

+## Textus Receptus (Scrivener 1894)

+Scrivener's Textus Receptus is, in essence, an edited version of Beza's Textus Receptus, adjusted to align with the readings adopted by the Authorized King James Version.
+This edition should not be confused with Scrivener's printings of Stephanus' Textus Receptus.

+Textus Receptus (Latin for "received text") refers to a series of significant Byzantine Greek manuscripts and printed texts of the New Testament, produced between 1500 and 1900.
+These include Erasmus' *Novum Instrumentum omne* (1516), Stephanus' editions (1550), Beza's edition (1598), the Elzevir house editions (1633), and Scrivener's edition (1894).

+**The text is freely available.**

 ## Web-Based Player

 A player has been developed for the site `https://ebible.gr` utilizing the resources located in the `mp3` folder.
-The player offers a responsive web interface for listening to Bible chapters in MP3 format.
+The player offers a responsive web interface for listening to Bible chapters in MP3 format while concurrently reading the text.

 ### Player link